Frequently Asked Questions (FAQ)

 Q: During the oyster scene (in the Disney movie) the 'R' in March flashes.
 Why?

-Mother Oyster recognizes that March is a good month for eating oysters and as she doesn't want her children to be eaten, she advises them to stay with her.
+So Mother Oyster recognizes that March is a good month for eating oysters and as she doesn’t want her children to be eaten, she advises them to stay with her.

 Back to top

-Q: Can you explain the chess moves from Through the Looking Glass?
+Q: Can you explain the chess moves from Through the Looking-Glass?

 The first way of notation is as follows: you describe the square the piece moves to by writing down the first letter of the piece that was on it when the game started (i.e. R when the piece goes to one of the squares in the column where the Rook started, B for the one of the Bishop, etc.).
 As there are two columns for most of the pieces, you should also put a Q or a K in front of it (if the piece moves to the left rook column, you add a Q because it is the side of the Queen.
 The right columns are those of the King).
-This isn't necessary if it is the column of the Queen or King.
+This isn’t necessary if it is the column of the Queen or King.
 Then you add the number of the square, counting from the side the piece started (if it is a red piece, you count from the top to the bottom, for a white piece, count from the bottom to the top).
-This is the idea:

 In that case the moves are: